Menu

 From the Desk of Convenor

-I am sure that the all the participants will get benefitted, and also motivated in pursuing their studies and research in science and technology to make our beloved nation more developed in economy as well as in science & technology.
-The symposium includes talks by eminent speakers; poster competition, mobile science lab for a hands-on learning experience and Quiz competition.
+I am sure that the participating students will get benefitted, and also motivated in pursuing their studies and research in science and technology to make our beloved nation more developed in economy, self sufficient in science and technology.
+The one-day symposium includes talks by eminent speakers, poster competition, mobile science lab for a hands-on learning experience and Quiz

 Dr. Chanchal Sarbajna,